354 Pinner Road,

 ABC Cinemas closed the Embassy Cinema on 11th May 1963 with Bette Davis in "Whatever Happened to Baby Jane" and William Schallert in "Philbert"(Three’s a Crowd).

 It was demolished and a 10-pin bowling alley and Safeway supermarket was built on the site.
-This too was demolished in April 2006, and a new supermarket and block of flats was being built on the site in 2008.
+This too was demolished in April 2006, and a gymnasium and block of flats was built on the site in 2008.

 Just login to your account and subscribe to this theater